tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-16.md

 * `maxhostile`: the maximum amount of hostile mobs
 * `maxneutral`: the maximum amount of neutral mobs
 * `maxlocal`: this will cause counting in the spawn box around the player.
 This is somewhat more expensive so use with care
+* `validspawn`: this will add a stronger check to the possible spawn positions to make sure the block is solid as well as correct light and other mob/block specific conditions.
+* `sturdy`: this will add a stronger check to the possible spawn positions to make sure the block is sturdy (not a slab for example)

 ### Basic Example